-The Boxweiler is a Rottweiler Boxer Mix, they are a great medium to a large-sized dog that could weight up to at least 110 pounds.
-This dog bred is not for beginners, they need a firm but gentle alpha pack leader.
+The Boxweiler is a Rottweiler Boxer Mix, they are a great medium to a large-sized dog bred.
+This breed could weight anywhere from 55 to 110 pounds.
+This bred will not have a happy time if you live in an apartment, also this dog bred is not for beginners, they need a firm but gentle alpha pack leader.

 The Boxweiler Mix is a powerful yet loving dog bred, all that is needed to make your puppy one of the best behaving dog’s in the neighborhood.
 Is training, discipline, and exercise throughout their puppyhood and adult life.

-In this article, we will dive into the Boxer first, we will explain where they come from, what was their purpose in life.
-And a few other general information about the Boxer that you might not have known about.
+In this article, we will dive into the Boxer first, we will explain where they come from, and some other general information about the Boxer that you might not have known about.

-Then we will move over to the Rottweiler, we will again go over the Rottweilers origins.
-Finally, we will get into the Rottweiler Boxer mix, and we will combine all that we learned from both breeds above and see what we get!
+Then we will move over to the Rottweiler, finally, we will get into the Rottweiler Boxer mix.
+There we will combine all that we learned from both breeds above and see what we get!
 So enjoy!

 The Boxer at a glance